Head and Neck Cancer Program

-We developed the Head and Neck Cancer Program at Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern) with these patients in mind.
+We developed the Head and Neck Cancer Program at Cancer Treatment Centers of America® (CTCA)in Tulsa with these patients in mind.
 We use innovative technologies to treat the disease while also helping patients manage and, when possible, avoid side effects and improve their quality of life.
 These advances in medicine are designed to reduce damage to healthy tissue and organs, helping to limit the severity of side effects that may diminish patients’ ability to swallow, eat, speak and perform other important everyday functions.
 Our multidisciplinary team of head and neck cancer experts work together, all under one roof, to develop a treatment plan tailored to each patient’s needs, communicating regularly and making adjustments when necessary.

 The team treats head and neck cancers, which include those of the oral cavity, larynx, pharynx, salivary glands and nasal cavities.
 The team also treats thyroid cancer, given its proximity.